 The goal is to pull, not lift, the patient toward the head of the bed.
 The 2 people moving the patient should stand on opposite sides of the bed.
 To pull the person up both people should:

 - On the count of three, move the patient by pulling the sheet toward the head of the bed.
-You may need to do this more than once to get the patient in the right position.
+You may need to do this more than once to get the person in the right position.

 If the patient can help you, ask the patient to:

-Review Date: 1/31/2012
+Review Date: 10/29/2015

-Reviewed By: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.